Friday September 4, 2020

 2. Take Back Control Over your Weeds

 Weeds seem to be an ongoing problem all year round food lawn maintenance.
 But fall is in fact the best time to take back control over invasive weeds (such as dandelions).
 But luckily, these stubborn weeds are like all the other plants during these months: desperately thirsty!
 They are trying to soak up as much nutrients as possible to survive through the winter.
 Therefore, they are much more susceptible and responsive to weed killers during this time, rather than the spring and summer.
 Taking control of your weeds now means less work for your lawn maintenance in the spring!
+For the best practices in managing weed in your lawn, it is best to call your local Lakeland lawn trimming team.

 3. Get Rid of Debris